Montana PBS

 Montana PBS is the PBS member public television network for the U.S. state of Montana.
 It is a joint venture between Montana State University (MSU) and the University of Montana (UM).
 The network is headquartered in the Visual Communications Building on the MSU campus in Bozeman, with a separate studio on the UM campus in Missoula.

-The network comprises six stations — flagship KUSM-TV (channel 9) in Bozeman and full-power satellites KUFM-TV (channel 11) in Missoula, KBGS-TV (channel 16) in Billings, KUHM-TV (channel 10) in Helena, KUGF-TV (channel 21) in Great Falls and KUKL-TV (channel 46) in Kalispell — and a network of 60 low-power repeaters in Montana.
-KUSM and KUHM are licensed to MSU, KUFM to UM, and KBGS, KUGF and KUKL to The Board of Regents of the Montana University System.
+The network's original station, KUSM-TV in Bozeman, first went on the air on October 1, 1984, making Montana the last state to have its own public television station.
+After initially relying on other PBS stations for much of its programming, the network grew to provide statewide coverage, officially adopting the Montana PBS brand in 1999.

+Today, the Montana PBS network comprises six full-power stations and a large network of translators that rebroadcast its signal throughout the state.
+In addition to carrying national PBS programming, the network is known for producing local content, including its long-running series Backroads of Montana and programs created by students from both universities.